oliviapasian/OCAD-DIGF6037-2/README.md

-# OCAD-DIGF6037-2-public
+# OCAD-DIGF6037-2-private
 Creation & Computation 301 - Assignment 2 Group

-This is our teamwork.
+This is where we work.